getsentry/incident-twitter-bot/README.md

 ## Outputs

-If the request is a valid request originated from Atlassian Statuspage, the function will always return a 200 success to ensure the webhook does not get treated as not working.
+If the request is a valid request originated from Atlassian Statuspage, the function will always return a 200 success to ensure it does not get treated as dead webhook, otherwise it will be deactivated in Atlassian Statuspage.

 Webhook request will be ignored if any of the following is true